School of TeacherOn

-- You become what you become because of who you are and the decisions you take, not because of your conditions.
+- You become what you become because of who you are and the decisions you make, not because of your conditions.

 - Focus on building internal locus of control by praising for things they are weak at - when they take initiative.

-- Instill growth mindset instead of fixed ability mindset - Mindset matters as it affects how we approach problems and leads to self-fulfilling prophecies.
+- Instill growth mindset instead of a fixed ability mindset - Mindset matters as it affects how we approach problems and leads to self-fulfilling prophecies.

 - Henry Ford intuitively knew this - "“Whether you think you can, or you think you can't--you're right.”

 - When people with a fixed mindset encounter difficulty, they think they are dumb and can do nothing about it.
 On the other hand, people with a growth mindset acknowledge the difficulty as a gap in present knowledge and try to fill that gap by hard work, smart work, and taking help.